UCMERCEDAIC/Spotter/README.md

 # Spotter
-Bot that will create a app for helping gym form
+Bot that will create a app for helping gym form erros be seen